bizz84/CrackingTheCodingInterview/README.md

 ## Some background

 **Hash Tables (Dictionary)**
 - Count occurrences of characters/strings in sets.
-Useful to check for uniqueness/ remove duplicates (no second pass required)
+Useful to check for uniqueness / remove duplicates (no second pass required)

-Linked Lists
+**Linked Lists**
-- Runner technique (use two pointers, one can move faster or be k steps ahead…).
+- Runner technique (use two pointers, one can move faster or be k steps ahead...).
 Useful to detect loops,
 - Note: Removal of one node can be done in O(1)
 - Can partition linked lists by manipulation of nodes/data
 - Can implement addition of two linked lists of digits.
 Careful with exit conditions